-Professor François Lichère is Professor of public law at the University of Aix-Marseille, France.
-After graduating in law at the University of Montpellier (Licence) and at the Institut d’études politiques d’Aix-en-Provence in political sciences, he passed a Master degree (Diplome d’Etudes approfondies) in 1993 and then his PhD (doctorat) at the University of Montpellier in 1998 and was appointed lecturer in public law (Maître de conferences) in 1999 and Professor of public law in 2000 after he succeeded at the “Agregation”.
-Since then, he has taught public contract law and administrative law in different Master degrees in France and in Europe.
+François Lichère is a Professor of public law at the University of Jean Moulin Lyon 3, Director of the Chair on public contracts law.
+After graduating in law at the University of Montpellier (Licence) and at the Institut d’études politiques d’Aix-en-Provence in political sciences, he passed a Master’s degree in public law (Diplome d’Etudes approfondies) and then his PhD in public law (doctorat) at the University of Montpellier in 1998.
+He was appointed Lecturer in public law (Maître de conferences) in 1999 and Professor of public law in 2000 at the University of Metz after he succeeded at the “Agregation”.
+He then moved to the Universities of Montpellier (2002), Aix-Marseille (2008) and Lyon 3 (2017).
+In 2004-2005, he spent a sabbatical at the University of Cambridge (UK).
+Since 2000, he has been teaching administrative law, public contracts law and public law in relation to business (droit public économique, including State aids).
+In 2020, he founded the Chaire de droit des contrats publics, whose aim is to study the practical effects of public contracts law with the help of three post-doctorates researchers.

-Professor Lichère is also a consultant to law firms, advising clients in the public sector and the private sector in the field of administrative law and public contracts law, both in French law and comparative law.
+Professor Lichère is also a consultant to law firms, public and private sectors entities in the field of public contracts law and public law.
+His areas of interest are public contracts law, administrative law, public law in relation to business.